Jigsy1/IdeoCipher/README.md

 1. Added.
 Basically it checks to see if Space=... is in the .ini.
 2.
 3. This didn't seem to be an issue in mIRC.
 It could seem to tell the difference between へ (Hiragana) and ヘ (Katakana).
 The only issue that arises with this is, again, if somebody writes the message down onto a piece of paper.
 Also the characters shouldn't be used for the same character, because of the whole doppelgänger problem.
-4. Added, but currently testing for the time being.
+4. Added.
+Basically it checks to see if Null=... is in the .ini.
+(Currently testing for the time being.)